-People's beliefs, social taboos and a sense of fatalism mean people with disabilities in Burkina Faso are often shunned.
-Handicap International defends their fundamental rights and helps people with disabilities to access education.
+People's beliefs, social taboos or a sense of fatalism mean people with disabilities in the country are often shunned.
+Humanity & Inclusion defends their fundamental rights and ensures children with disabilities can go to school.

-Although efforts have been made in Burkina Faso, people with disabilities are often confined to the margins of society, right from the earliest days of their childhood.
-They have no access to education or professional training, two areas Handicap International has been working on in order to improve their living conditions.
+Although efforts have been made in Burkina Faso, people with disabilities are often marginalised, from infancy.
+They have no access to education or vocational training, two areas in which Humanity & Inclusion works to improve their living conditions.

-The organisation promotes and values initiatives which aim to ensure the fundamental rights of people with disabilities are upheld: the right to receive care, to work, to attend school etc. Through its education project, Handicap International facilitates children with disabilities' access to primary school places.
-In order to ensure the sustainability of this project, the organisation is training and raising the awareness of actors in the disability and inclusive education sectors.
+The association promotes initiatives which aim to uphold the fundamental rights of people with disabilities: the right to receive care, work, attend school, etc. Through its educational project, Humanity & Inclusion facilitates access to primary schools for children with disabilities.
+In order to ensure the sustainability of this project, the organisation trains and raises the awareness of actors in the disability and inclusive education sectors.

 Burkina Faso is one of the poorest countries on the planet.
-Its most vulnerable citizens are often illiterate and suffer from a lack of access to healthcare and limited spending power.
+Its most vulnerable inhabitants are often illiterate and suffer from a lack of access to healthcare and very low spending power.

-The most vulnerable populations, and people with disabilities in particular, receive almost no medical assistance and have very little involvement in the country's economic and social life.
-Their fundamental rights, including access to education, professional training and employment are often not upheld.
+The most vulnerable populations and people with disabilities in particular receive almost no medical assistance and have very little involvement in the country's economic and social life.
+Their fundamental rights, including access to education, professional training and employment etc. are often not upheld.
 The vast majority therefore find themselves excluded and suffering from extreme poverty.

-The galloping demographic growth of the capital Ouagadougou, which is now home to more than 1.5 million people, has also created issues.
-These not only relate to problems with pollution and security, but also the transport, health and education infrastructure which is not adapted to the needs of people with disabilities.
+The rapid demographic growth in the country's capital Ouagadougou, which now has more than 1.5 million inhabitants, is also an issue: pollution, insecurity, transport health and education infrastructure are not adapted to the needs of people with disabilities.